phucle103198/phucle103198/README.md

 ### Glad to see you here!
-I’m a lecturer specializing in food science, with a focus on sensory analysis and consumer behavior.
+I’m an assistant lecturer specializing in food science, with a focus on sensory analysis and consumer behavior.
 My passion lies in applying cutting-edge technologies like AI, machine learning, and advanced data analysis within the food industry.
 This approach allows me to delve into the complexities of consumer preferences and product quality.
 I design research and systems that are data-driven yet accessible, innovative yet practical bridging the gap between scientific insight and real-world application in the evolving food sector.

 <br/>